hbctraining/scRNA-seq/lessons/merged_SC_marker_identification.md

 }
 ```

-Since we want the output of the `map` family of functions to be a **dataframe with each cluster output bound together by rows**, we will use the `map_dfr()` function.
+Now that we have this function created  we can use it as an argument to the appropriate `map` function.
+We want the output of the `map` family of functions to be a **dataframe with each cluster output bound together by rows**, we will use the `map_dfr()` function.

-Remember the map family of functions uses the following syntax:

 **`map` family syntax:**